johnsonrm/schedoo/README.md

-# Monthly
+# Schedoo

-A simple Angular based app to track and manage a daily routine schedule and goals for multiple timeframes, e.g. weekly, monthly, and annual.
+A simple Angular/Firebase based app to track and manage a daily routine schedule and goals for multiple timeframes, e.g. weekly, monthly, and annual.
+Additional future features will revolve around capabilities that guide and inspire the individual users to meet their goals.
+This will include things like affirmations, inspirational references, reading lists, journaling, etc.

-## App Plan

-### Features
+## Features

-#### Feature: Daily Routine
+### Routine

 - A manageable schedule for a daily routine

-#### Feature: Annual Goals
+### Goals

-- Highest level goals for the overall calendar year
+- Goals for the year, month, and week.

-#### Feature: Monthly Goals

-- Summary level goals for by month

-#### Feature: Weekly Goals

-- Week by week goals.
-These are more like tasks.

-#### Feature: Dashboard
+### Dashboard

 - A high level presentation of all currently relevant goals along with the daily and weekly routine.

-#### Models

-- Daily Routine Schedule Item (time, duration, description)
-- Weekly Routine Schedule Item (day of week, description, status)
-- Annual Goal (date (year), description, status)
-- Monthly Goal (date (year and month), description, status)
-- Weekly Goal (date (Start date of week), description, status)

-### Services

-- Routine Schedule Service - generally handles data operations for routine schedules
-- Goal Service - generally handles data operations for goals

-### Components
+### Future Features

-- Daily Routine
+- Affirmations
-- Weekly Routine
+- Journal
-- Annual Goals
+- Reading
-- Monthly Goals
+- References
-- Weekly Goals
+- Rules

-### TODO

-- Make the dashboard actionable, i.e. allow for quick edits like completely goals and routine items
-- Add affirmations, rules, and journaling